-7) Put MYST on a robust financial footing.
+9) Put MYST on a robust financial footing.

-We sustained our financial position during 2018 and took further steps to support our medium-to-long-term goals.
+Although it proved to be quite difficult we sustained our financial position during 2019 and took further steps to support our medium-to-long-term goals.
 We have not yet achieved our goal of rebuilding reserves to the point where we hold six months operating costs in reserve.
 This therefore still remains a priority.